Editar

 • Process team: Use this option when the work item is for a subset of your business unit, organization, or group of people in your organization.
 Although we use the term process team, you can use any other term that is appropriate for your project.

 • Microsoft Learn URL: Add this field as a custom Rich-text, HTML field, so that you can add a clickable link into the field.
-We recommend you add owners to all your work items types.
 Learn more at Add a custom field.

 • Menu Path: Add this field as a custom Text (single line) field, so that users can enter a menu path to navigate to the configuration in Dynamics 365.
-We recommend you add this field to the custom work items type for Configuration Deliverables.
+We recommend you add this field to the custom work items type for configuration deliverables.
 Learn more at Add a custom field.

 • Included in entity: Add this field as a custom Text (single line) field, so that you can indicate if the configuration is included in a data entity by entering the name of the data entity.
-We recommend you add this field to the custom work items type for Configuration Deliverables.
+We recommend you add this field to the custom work items type for configuration deliverables.
 Learn more at Add a custom field.

 • Module/Functionality: Add this field as a Picklist field, so that users can select an option in a dropdown list.
-We recommend you add this field to the custom work items type for Configuration Deliverables.
+We recommend you add this field to the custom work items type for configuration deliverables.
 Learn more at Add a picklist field.
 We recommend that you create the following options for the list:

 • Accounts payables